Will-GuiSKJ/Bannerlord.Actus.Purus/README.md

 - Garrisons are made up of a configurable percentage of units from the settlement's owner's culture
 	- Each day, a configurable number of garrison base troops are generated.
 	- Ex: an Empire castle held by a Sturgian lord will have some of its automatically generated garrison units be Sturgian units
+- Cavalry Speed modifers can be configurable to help reduce Khuzait hegemony in late game

 ### Crafting
 - Heroes now restore stamina while moving in the world map, at a configurable rate.